-The Warwick War Memorial stands in Church Street, between The Collegiate Church of St. Mary and the Court House/Town Hall.
+The Warwick War Memorial stands in Church Street, between The Collegiate Church of St. Mary and the Old Court House in Jury Street.
 It is at the entrance to the medieval alley called The Tink-a-Tank that runs through the churchyard to The Butts.

-During World War I, the names of those killed were written on large wooden plaques and attached to the railings of St. Mary’s churchyard in Church Street.
+During The First World War, the names of those killed were written on large wooden plaques and attached to the railings of St. Mary’s churchyard in Church Street.
 After the war, a committee was formed to decide on a permanent tribute.

-It is a striking example of an Eleanor Cross memorial.
-It is 36 feet (11 meters) tall.
+It is a striking example of an Eleanor Cross memorial and stands 36 feet (11 metres) tall.
 Constructed in Portland Stone by the Birmingham Guild foundry and Bridgeman and Co builders of Lichfield, it is in good condition to this day.

 The design, by C. E. Bateman F.R.I.B.A., is a three-stepped octagonal base surmounted by the Eleanor Cross, with bronze plaques on lower levels displaying the names of the fallen.
 There are carved archways on many of the stone levels.
 The cross is topped with decorative finials.
 Above niches on each side are carved shields with the Arms of Warwick, Leamington, Coventry, Stratford-upon-Avon, Kenilworth, Rugby, Birmingham and Sutton Coldfield.
 Above the shields are carvings of the symbols of the County of Warwickshire: The Swan of Avon, the Dun Cow, the Bear and Ragged Staff, and the Antelope, emblem of the Royal Warwickshire Regiment.

 The main inscription reads, ‘To the memory of the men of Warwick who gave their lives in the Great War’.
-Bronze plaques lists the names; some extra plaques have been added over the years as more Warwick victims of the war came to light, including a plaque added in 2015 with six names identified by researcher Christine Shaw of Unlocking Warwick.
+Bronze plaques list the names; some extra plaques had been added over the years as more of Warwick’s fallen came to light.
+In 2020 these were incorporated into two new, additional plaques, for WW1 and WW2.
+They were unveiled during a ceremony attended by the Mayor and some of the relatives of the newly identified men.

 The Warwick War Memorial was unveiled on 10th July 1921 in the presence of Lord Algernon Percy, High Sheriff of Warwickshire, honouring the 358 men and 1 woman from Warwick who died in the so-called ‘Great War’.
 The Warwickshire Advertiser reported that there was “a huge crowd at the impressive ceremony….quite 5,000 people.
 There has been no more inspiring sight in Warwick for many a long day.”
 Many of the relatives brought floral tributes that were heaped at the memorial.
 The choir of St. Mary’s emerged from the church singing, ‘Brief life is here our portion’.